Fred Kfoury III/Icon Sportswire

 |---|---|---|---|

 Mike Vrabel (New England Patriots): One of the biggest things that Mike Vrabel needed to do after taking over the Patriots was to change the culture back to a winning one.
 Well, so far, he's done an excellent job, as the Patriots went into Buffalo and handed the Bills their first loss of the season, and haven't looked back since.
-With Drake Maye continuing to make strides, the Patriots are well on the way to their first double-digit win season since 2021.
+With Drake Maye continuing to make strides, the Patriots have secured their first double-digit win season since 2021.

 Shane Steichen (Indianapolis Colts): Coach of the Year voters love an underdog story, and if the Colts keep rolling, they will have a good one to support.
 Shane Steichen has fallen short of the postseason due to some unlucky plays and injuries over the years.
 This season, he decided to start Daniel Jones at quarterback after the Duke product had been castaway from the Giants and considered a backup-caliber player.
-Through 10 games, the Colts are 8-2, and after a win over the Falcons, they rank 2nd in offensive success rate and 1st in EPA per play per RBSDM.
+Through 11 games, the Colts are 8-3, and even after a loss to the Chiefs, they rank 2nd in offensive success rate and 1st in EPA per play per RBSDM.

 Mike Macdonald (Seattle Seahawks): The NFC West is one of the toughest divisions in football, but Mike Macdonald has his team right in the mix.
-With Sam Darnold leading the offense, Seattle is 7-2 and tied for first place.
-Between Darnold's ability to lead the offense and Macdonald's well-run defense, the Seahawks also have the second-best point differential in the entire league at (+103).
+With Sam Darnold leading the offense, Seattle is 8-3 and sitting one game behind the Rams due to a one-point loss to them in Week 11.
+Between Darnold's ability to lead the offense (excluding the Rams game) and Macdonald's well-run defense, the Seahawks also have the second-best point differential in the entire league at (+107).

 Season | Coach | Team | Preseason Odds |